danielbodnar/awesome-stars/BY-LANG.md

 - [yeyintminthuhtut/Awesome-Red-Teaming](https://github.com/yeyintminthuhtut/Awesome-Red-Teaming) - List of Awesome Red Teaming Resources
 - [google/devops-governance](https://github.com/google/devops-governance) - A CI/CD Approach & Framework for infrastructure that can be used in governance heavy organizations and is intended to give the developers as much autonomy as possible to do their work following DevOps
 - [devsecops/awesome-devsecops](https://github.com/devsecops/awesome-devsecops) - An authoritative list of awesome devsecops tools with the help from community experiments and contributions.
-- [open-gitops/documents](https://github.com/open-gitops/documents) - 📑 Lasting documents from the OpenGitOps project which are versioned and released together (including the GitOps Principles and Glossary)
 - [tailscale/security-policies](https://github.com/tailscale/security-policies) - Security policies for Tailscale
 - [paseto-standard/paseto-spec](https://github.com/paseto-standard/paseto-spec) - Specification for Platform Agnostic SEcurity TOkens (PASETO)
 - [opendatadiscovery/opendatadiscovery-specification](https://github.com/opendatadiscovery/opendatadiscovery-specification) - ODD Specification is a universal open standard for collecting metadata.